StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 ### Password Retrieval

 Forgot your password?
-Thunderdome can send a link to your email.
+Thunderdome can send a password reset link to your email.

 ## Profile